robinje/multi-user-dungeon/README.md

 - [x] Create function for creating items from prototypes.
 - [x] Ensure that a message is passed when a characters is added to the game.
 - [x] Add a Message of the Day (MOTD) command.
+- [x] Add Bloom Filter to check for existing characters names being used.
 - [ ] Add the ability to delete characters.
 - [ ] Add the ability to delete accounts.
 - [ ] Implement an obscenity filter.